 This steak recipe calls for fresh rosemary, garlic powder, salt, and pepper.
 This gives the ribeyes a balsamic taste that compliments the savory flavor or standard brown steak sauce.
 Salt adds brine to the dish and enhances the meaty flavor of the beef.
 It also tenderizes the ribeye steak even more, as salt is known to break down chewy lean muscles in meat.
 Pepper is also added for a bit of spice and nutty aroma.
-And lastly, the garlic powder mellows and sweetens the overall taste of this dinner recipe.
+And lastly, the garlic powder mellows and sweetens the overall taste of this dinner for two recipe.

 The ribeye recipe also incorporates dried rosemary into the seasoning of veggies and accompanying rosemary butter.
 A classic rosemary steak is a cult favorite among steak enthusiasts.
 Undoubtedly, this herb has a distinctly strong woody and piney aroma that harmonizes with the richness of the beef.

 This recipe also includes a multitude of veggies to have on the side of each pan-seared ribeye steak.
 The variety of vegetables are doused in olive oil and seasonings before roasting in the oven for 20 minutes.
 This effectively brings out the flavors of each component.
 Alternatively, you can also try making a bowl of refreshing tomato and mozzarella salad for a chilled and crunchy veggie side.

 Typically, a slab of ribeye steak is cooked either on a stovetop or on a grill.
 Pan-seared steak recipes are usually cooked fast.
 The standard medium-rare doneness should only take 3 to 4 minutes on each side.
 However, it can be challenging to get the perfect balance between the char and the doneness of the steak.
 This may lead to an undercooked or overcooked steak, which isn’t ideal.